SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

     ![vpn](images/vpnup.jpg)

-* Verify that the BGP peering with the hub is UP and that the Branch FortiGate learned the Hub and other Branches' CIDRs
+* Verify that the BGP peering with the hub is UP and that the Branch FortiGate learned the Hub and other Branches' CIDRs `get router info routing-table all`

 * At the end of this step you should have the following architecture